Aptacode/StateNet/README.md

 # AptacodeStateNet

-## A small .Net Standard library used to model simple Finite State Machines
+## A small .Net Standard library used to model simple State Machines

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/bbdf96f5e1304d679e6addf01b2618a1)](https://www.codacy.com/manual/Timmoth/AptacodeStateNet?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Timmoth/AptacodeStateNet&amp;utm_campaign=Badge_Grade)

 ### Overview

-The state machine is configured using a StateTransitionTable which in turn takes a set of 'States' & 'Inputs' which can be either user defined enums, or string lists.
+There are two types of State Machine in State Net, both can be used to achieve the same result however they are both suited to different situations.

+## TableMachine

+In order to use the TableMachine you must define a StateCollection and InputCollection.
+There are two types of State/Input Collection: the first is indexed by a string key (the State or Input name) the other is indexed by an enum.
--  States: Each possible state that the machine can be in at a given time.
+The StateCollection contains all possible states the machine can be in at any given time e.g Playing, Paused, Stopped The InputCollection contains all possible inputs which can be applied to the machine e.g Play, Pause, Stop

--  Inputs: All of the actions that can an be applied to the state machine to induce a transitions between states.

-The state machine takes its initial state as a constructor parameter.

-Once an instance of StateTransitionTable is initialised, all possible transitions between states must be defined (Note* all transitions  default to an 'InvalidTransition')
-A transition is triggered based on which state the machine is currently in and the input which was applied.
-Depending on the type of transition the user can define their own logic to determine which of the transition's possible destination states is entered.
-For example: the BinaryTransition takes a function callback which returns either BinaryChoice.Left or BinaryChoice.Right to determine which state to enter.
+The TableMachine stores its transitions in a TransitionTable, implemented with a Dictionary or Dictionary's the outer dictionary uses a 'State' as a Key, the value associated with it being another dictionary indexed by an 'Input' key associated with a 'Transition' value.

-There are four types of transition:
+There are two types of transition Table:

--  InvalidTransition an input which cannot be applied to a state.
--  UnaryTransition when an input being applied to a state always results in a transition to exactly one state.
--  BinaryTransition when an input being applied to a state can cause the state machine to move to one of two states states depending on some user defined function callback.
--  NaryTransition when an input causes a transition to one of many possible states chosen by a user defined function callback.
+DeterministicTransitionTable - which only allows UnaryTransitions i.e a transition from StateA to StateB on input1.
+NonDeterministicTransitionTable - which allows Unary, Binary, Ternary, Quaternary... transitions i.e in the case of a TernaryTransition when Input2 is applied to State1 the result could be State2, State3, State4

+All transitions for all states under each input are initialised to an 'InvalidTransition'.
+Each Valid transition must be defined through the TransitionTable.

+Once a StateCollection, InputCollection & TransitionTable have all been defined a TableEngine can be created which allows the user to apply Inputs to the current state and determines which state the application should enter.

 ### Written Example